-3 Ways Digital Twin Technology is Transforming Customer Support
+3 Digital Twin Examples: The Customer Support Transformation

-A Digital Twin refers to a virtual replication of a physical object – with the two linked together dynamically – enabling insights to be learned and actions to be taken within the virtual environment that can be applied to the physical object — ultimately to meet business goals.
+Digital Twin definition: a virtual replication of a physical object, with the two linked together dynamically.
+This enables insights to be learned and actions to be taken within the virtual environment that can be applied to the physical object, ultimately to meet business goals.

-The digital twin concept impacts a wide range of domains, from engineering to architecture to aerospace.
+Digital twin technology applications impact a wide range of domains, from engineering to architecture to aerospace.
 Applying the digital twin model to the technical support domain will be truly transformative, with its ability to revolutionize the role of the on-site/field technician.

-Field tech support has already begun merging the digital and physical worlds by utilizing immersive technologies – such as augmented reality (AR), mixed reality (MR) or virtual reality (VR) – to manipulate real-life objects.
-In fact, the IDC forecasts that 25% of field-service technicians will use augmented reality by 2020, leveraging image overlay in their day-to-day activities.
+Field tech support has already begun merging the digital and physical worlds by utilizing immersive technologies, such as augmented reality (AR), mixed reality (MR) or virtual reality (VR), to manipulate real-life objects.
+In fact, field service organizations using AR can experience 20% to 30% improvement in core KPIs.

 As more and more products become connected to the Internet of Things (IoT), this concept has the potential to have a greater impact in the day-to-day activities of maintenance and technical support.

-Let’s take a screw as a hypothetical Digital Twin example.
+Let’s take a screw as a hypothetical example of a digital twin.
 Imagine the advent of a smart sensitive screw that can identify when it is loose, and transmit this information to its digital twin.
 Once alerted, the digital twin (or the human behind it) can apply a rotation action virtually, causing the physical twin to rotate itself back into the correct position.

 This dynamic process not only eliminates the need for screwdrivers, it also prevents accidents and further damage caused by loose screws, as well as the need for a field technician to be dispatched for periodic maintenance.

-Once considered science fiction, the concept of digital twins has shifted to reality much faster in recent years thanks to IoT growth, lowered costs, and technologies enabling digitization and virtualization, such as artificial intelligence, cognitive computing and computer vision, AR & VR.
+Once considered science fiction, the use of digital twins has shifted to reality much faster in recent years thanks to IoT growth, lowered costs, and technologies enabling digitization and virtualization, such as:

 Technical Support in the age of Digital Twins